govtmirror/changewithin/README.md

 ![](http://i.imgur.com/AOYM2H8.png)

-The actual park, stored in this repository as `olympic-park.geojson`, will return less results since it covers less area.
+The actual park, stored in this repository as `olympic-park.geojson`, will return less results since there are infrequent contributions to parks on OSM.

 You can also run the script against urban areas.
 Add `nyc.geojson` to the configuration file to see the relatively larger amount of contributions captured.